dejakob/node-alegrify-server/README.md

 If tests succeeded, `develop` would be merged into `master` and `master` would get deployed on the RC server.

 ## Isomorphic state

+Getting information goes through one generated state object.
+When initially loading the page, the state will be injected into the app server-side before passing the HTML to the end user.
+When a user navigates (using soft links), another state object will be loaded via AJAX and the React app will update the page with the new data.
+[This service](./services/state.js) generated an initial app state based upon the given route and options.